Global Health Practica/Internships Search 101

-- Global Health Solutions provides several resources to help identify practicum opportunities:
+- Research, Innovation and Global Solutions provides several resources to help identify practicum opportunities:

 - All internship and funding opportunities we are aware of are advertised in This Week in Global Health, a weekly e-newsletter.

 - Several funded global health internship/fellowship opportunities are open to only UNC Gillings students.
 They are with local global health organizations (travel to international sites is not guaranteed).

 - There is a listing of other global health internships (found under the Other Internships tab) opportunities that are open to anyone.

 - The searchable funding database (found under the Funding Resources tab) we created includes funding opportunities from UNC and other sources.

 - The Global Health Career and Network Resources webpage includes a list of global health organizations with internship programs and under the Global Alumni Mentors tab are Gillings graduates who work in global health around the globe and are willing to mentor students and help secure internship opportunities when the fit is right.

 - If you are looking to work on a research project with a faculty member at UNC Gillings, there is a searchable database to see where Gillings faculty members work and what their research interests are.